 “I love the slow and patient process of coiling and pinching clay to explore my favourite shape, the sphere, to the full.

 Raku is an exciting way of firing and I often make use of this method because I like the unpredictable network of cracks on the surface of the glaze.
-A common theme throughout my work is my interest in shapes, textures and colours found in nature.
+Apart from shape, textures and colours found in nature interest me.
 I find inspiration in volcanoes, fossils and geological formations, to name a few.
-Using materials like Kalahari sand, oxides, slip and multiple stoneware firings enable me to capture the weathered surfaces and patterns of the earth.
+Using materials like Kalahari sand, oxides, slip and multiple stoneware firings enable me to capture texture which replicate the weathered surfaces and patterns of the earth.
 The patterns found in aerial and satellite images of the earth inspire me.
 I record close-up details of my work as well as natural objects and enjoy the relationship between all these images.”